How a soccer-mad Californian kicked off today's megarich global sports machine

 Among the super-rich, a high-profile sports team is a must-have accessory.
 Lucrative English soccer clubs are a prime target for Russian oligarchs, Qatari princes and American entertainment empires.
 But when the first foreign owner to ever buy an English team arrived 35 years ago, he brought more than his wallet.
 He brought his boots.

-Today, 15 of the 20 clubs in the English Premier League, which kicks off a new season next weekend, are the property of megarich backers from the US, Asia and the Middle East.
+Today, 15 of the 20 clubs in the English Premier League, which kicked off a new season last weekend, are the property of megarich backers from the US, Asia and the Middle East.
 Legendary clubs like Liverpool, Arsenal and Manchester United, family-owned for generations, are now just another asset in portfolios of NFL, NBA and even esports franchises.

 "The game as a whole was at its nadir," remembers Mark Palios, who played for Tranmere in those dark days of the 1980s.
 "Gates were low, there was hooliganism, there was a complete lack of investment.
 It was a sick industry."